Lori Loughlin's arrest creates unlikely drama for Hallmark Channel

-LOS ANGELES — The Hallmark Channel brings to mind holidays, happy endings and now, incongruously, a college admissions scam that involves one of the channel's favored actresses.
-Lori Loughlin's surprising arrest this week poses a challenge for the family-friendly brand with heartland roots.
+"We are no longer working with Lori Loughlin" and have stopped development of all productions with the actress for Crown Media channels, the statement said.

+The company initially took a wait-and-see approach after a federal investigation of the scam involving more than 30 parents, many of them prominent, was revealed Tuesday.
+Loughlin and her husband, fashion designer Mossimo Giannulli, are accusedof paying bribes to gain their daughters' college admissions.

-The allegation that Loughlin paid bribes to gain her daughters' college admissions is unconnected to Hallmark, but her career and the channel have become intertwined.
-She's among its so-called "Christmas queens" who topline a slate of popular holiday movies, and also stars in the ongoing "Garage Sale Mysteries" movies and the series "When Calls the Heart."
+Loughlin's career and the Hallmark Channel were deeply intertwined.
+She's been among its so-called "Christmas queens" who topline a slate of popular holiday movies, and also starred in the ongoing "Garage Sale Mysteries" movies and the series "When Calls the Heart."

-While Hallmark has taken a wait-and-see attitude on Loughlin, there's more at issue than whether her appeal survives.
+There was more at stake than image.
 "When Calls the Heart" tapes in Canada, and a judge ordered Loughlin's passport to be surrendered in December after grudgingly allowing her to cross the border for work until then.

 The actress isn't exclusive to Hallmark.
 She's reprised her role as Aunt Becky for Netflix's "Fuller House" reboot of the popular series that originated in 1987 on ABC.
 But the sitcom represents a fraction of the streamer's flood of programs, while Loughlin has occupied an increasing amount of Hallmark real estate since she starred in "Meet My Mom" in 2010.